glzr-io/glazewm/README.md

   # Default font size.
 Can be overriden by setting `font_size` in a component's config.
   font_size: "13"

+  # Default font weight.
+Typically ranges from 100 to 950, where a higher value is thicker.
+Can
+  # be overriden by setting `font_weight` in a component's config.
+  font_weight: "400"

   # Horizontal and vertical borders in pixels.
 Borders are inside the dimensions of the bar and do
   # not affect bar height.
 See "Shorthand properties" for more info.
   border_width: "0"